 Have something to add?
 Please contact us for posting consideration.

-The City of Perry was founded in 1823 and named in honor of Oliver Hazard Perry who was a War of 1812 hero.
-Perry began as a antebellum industry to include gristmills, sawmills, and cotton gins.
-Perry has been able to capitalize on proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 19,000 people.
-As a hub of state and federal highways, home of the Georgia National Fairgrounds & Agricenter, and with events like the Dogwood Festival, Food Truck Fridays, the Perry Music Festival, and the annual Perry Buzzard Drop, Perry is truly where Georgia comes together.
+The City of Perry was founded in 1824 and named in honor of Oliver Hazard Perry, a War of 1812 hero.
+Perry began as an antebellum industry, including gristmills, sawmills, and cotton gins.
+Perry has been able to capitalize on its proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 21,000 people.
+As a hub of state and federal highways, home of the Georgia National Fairgrounds & Agricenter, and events like the Dogwood Festival, Food Truck Fridays, the Perry Music Festival, and the annual Perry Buzzard Drop, Perry is truly where Georgia comes together.